-- 3.31 WBM did not refer to this document in the quarry noise assessment of September 2019, as the proposal is not a waste management facility.
-However, this document has been referenced by Worcestershire County Council in their statement of case. - 3.32 The Waste Core Strategy for Worcestershire, Adopted Waste Local Plan 2012-2027 (November 2012) provides guidance on the approach to planning for the county's waste management facilities.
-Noise in mentioned in Policy WCS 14: Amenity: - "Waste management facilities will be permitted where it is demonstrated that the operation of the facility and any associated transport will not have unacceptable adverse impacts on amenity.
-This must consider impacts on or of:... - iii. noise and vibrations..." - 3.33 Policy WCS 14 also requires cumulative effects to be considered. - 3.34 Noise is also mentioned in paragraph 7.9 of Section 7 of the document (Safeguarding existing waste management facilities) under the section "New sensitive receptors":
+- 3.28 WBM did not refer to this document in the quarry noise assessment of September 2019, as the proposal is not a waste management facility.
+However, this document is referenced by WCC in their statement of case (CD13.28). - 3.29 The Waste Core Strategy for Worcestershire, Adopted Waste Local Plan 2012-2027 (November 2012) provides guidance on the approach to planning for the county's waste management facilities.
+Noise in mentioned in Policy WCS 14: Amenity:

+"Waste management facilities will be permitted where it is demonstrated that the operation of the facility and any associated transport will not have unacceptable adverse impacts on amenity.
+This must consider impacts on or of:...

+iii. noise and vibrations..."

+- 3.30 Policy WCS 14 also requires cumulative effects to be considered. - 3.31 Noise is also mentioned in paragraph 7.9 of Section 7 of the document (Safeguarding existing waste management facilities) under the section "New sensitive receptors":

-3.35 "Applicants may need to assess issues such as any noise, vibrations, dust, odours or fumes that may result from the normal operation of the site.
+3.32 "Applicants may need to assess issues such as any noise, vibrations, dust, odours or fumes that may result from the normal operation of the site.
 Bio-aerosols should be considered where the waste management facility handles biodegradable waste.
 Where impacts are likely to affect the proposed development, considered design, site layout and landscaping or screening of the proposal will normally be adequate to mitigate any impacts."